DevExpress-Examples/wpf-propertygrid-add-an-item-to-a-collection-or-a-dictionary/Readme.md

 ### The Dictionary Example

-Use the [Property attributes](https://docs.devexpress.com/WPF/15623/controls-and-libraries/property-grid/property-attributes) to allow users to add items to a dictionary.
+Use [Property attributes](https://docs.devexpress.com/WPF/15623/controls-and-libraries/property-grid/property-attributes) to allow users to add items to a dictionary.

 A dictionary key for a new item should be unique.
 In this example, the `DictionaryKey1Attribute` class creates a unique key for a new item.
 You can create your own attribute class to generate a unique key.